wallentx/aws-cost-cli/readme.md

     -r, --region [region]          AWS region (default: us-east-1) -a, --role-arn [arn]           AWS role ARN to assume

-    --target-account [id]          Account ID to see cost -p, --profile [profile]        AWS profile to use (default: "default")
+    -T, --target-account [id]      Account ID to see cost -p, --profile [profile]        AWS profile to use (default: "default")

     -j, --json                     Get the output as JSON